What is an Independent Children’s Lawyer?

 When the Court makes an order for an ICL, it also requests the Legal Aid Commission in the State or Territory in which the proceedings are being conducted to make an appointment of an ICL to that case.

-Each State or Territory Legal Aid Commission has a panel of practitioners that have completed specialist training through the Family Law Section of the Law Council of Australia and are able to satisfy the commission that they have appropriate experience and expertise to be included on that panel.
+Each State or Territory Legal Aid Commission has a panel of practitioners who have completed specialist training through the Family Law Section of the Law Council of Australia and are able to satisfy the commission that they have appropriate experience and expertise to be included on that panel.

 The panel typically consists of in-house solicitors who work for the commission and solicitors from privately run firms who seek to undertake this type of work.